 Use this menu to configure smart event configuration features such as Cross Line Detection, Intrusion Detection, Face Capture, and others.

 Some of these features are only available in a specific VCA Resource mode.
-See below for more information.
+See VCA Resource on page 13 for more information.